-Stephen M. Lanier has been the Vice President for Research at Wayne State University since June 16, 2014.
-He received his doctorate in pharmacology from the University of Tennessee Center for Health Sciences and received postdoctoral training in the laboratory of Charles Homcy and Robert Graham at Harvard Medical School in the Cardiac Unit at Massachusetts General Hospital under the direction of Edgar Haber.
-SML was appointed as an Assistant Professor in the Department of Medicine, Harvard Medical School and continued his research in the Cardiac Unit at Massachusetts General Hospital.
-In 1991, he was recruited to the Department of Cell and Molecular Pharmacology and Experimental Therapeutics at the Medical University of South Carolina (MUSC).
-Dr. Lanier accepted the position of Chair of the Department of Pharmacology at Louisiana State University Health Sciences Center in New Orleans in March 2001.
-He has served as the Chief Scientific Officer, Associate Provost for Research and Professor of Pharmacology at the Medical University of South Carolina since December 1, 2006.
+Stephen M. Lanier (SML) received his doctorate in pharmacology from the University of Tennessee Center for Health Sciences and received postdoctoral training in the Cardiac Unit at Massachusetts General Hospital/Harvard Medical School where he was subsequently appointed as instructor and assistant professor.
+In 1991, he was recruited to the Department of Cell and Molecular Pharmacology and Experimental Therapeutics at the Medical University of South Carolina.
+SML accepted the position of chair of the Department of Pharmacology at Louisiana State University Health Sciences Center in New Orleans in March 2001.
+He served as the chief scientific officer, associate provost for Research and professor of Pharmacology at the Medical University of South Carolina December 1, 2006 to June 15, 2014.

-Dr. Lanier is recognized as a leading, creative investigator in the area of cell signaling and signal integration in health and disease.
-His research has led to the development of new concepts in the field of cell signaling and has resulted in the generation of a number of tools and resources that are widely used in the research community.
+SML is recognized as a leading, creative investigator in the area of cell signaling and signal integration in health and disease and his work has been supported by the National Institutes of Health for almost 30 years.
+SML has a technical and intellectual breadth of expertise that encompasses multiple systems (cardiovascular, neuroscience, cancer, metabolism) and includes bioassays, molecular biology, biochemistry, pharmacology, structural biology and model organisms.
+His work has led to the development of new concepts in the field of cell signaling and has resulted in the generation of a number of new concepts in the field as well as a range of tools and resources that are widely used in the research and discovery community.